 Polyethylene Drum Spill Pallet

-We offer many containment products made from polyethylene including a drum spill pallet.
-Secondary confinement often uses polyethene because it is light-weight, inexpensive, resistant to sun damage, flexible, and has a long life.
+We offer many containment products made from polyethylene, including a drum spill pallet.
+Secondary confinement often uses polyethylene because it is light-weight, inexpensive, resistant to sun damage, flexible, and has a long life.
 One of its most important properties is its chemical resistance because you don’t want your stored chemicals reacting with your secondary containment.